Post8 MOST LIKELY PEOPLE FOR AN IN-HOUSE ASSEMBLY

 The cutting workstation includes a platform to set up a saw, storage shelves for your tools, and a drawer with foam cutouts to store small tools.

-The 5-tier central unit includes 2 shelves and 3 conveyor levels for optimal product storage.
+The 5-tier central unit includes two shelves and three conveyor levels for optimal product storage.

 The cart includes an 8’ section for tube storage as well as a section designated to manage scraps efficiently.